Kremilly/MyBlog/contents/docs/qrcode.md

 ---
 Title: QRCode
+Description: Generate a QR Code for remote document.
 Category: API
 ---
-Generate a QR Code for remote document
+Generate a QR Code for remote document.

 ## Example of request